Learn About Redistricting

 "Unless a different period of time is specified by the constitution or by statute, the governing authority of each local governing body shall reapportion its voting districts by the end of the year following the year in which the population of this state is reported to the president of the United States for each decennial census."
 La.
 R.S.
 18:1922

 Failure to Reapportion has Penalties

+La.
 R.S.
-18:1922 and 1923 provide that failure to meet the time for reapportionment by local governing bodies is misfeasance in office and may subject the governing authority to a loss of state revenue sharing funds.
+18:1922 and La.
+R.S.
+18:1923 provide that failure to meet the time for reapportionment by local governing bodies is misfeasance in office and may subject the governing authority to a loss of state revenue sharing funds.

 Implementation of Reapportionment Plans by the Secretary of State's Office

-The Secretary of State is responsible for establishing a state voter registration computer system for the registration of voters throughout the state, which contains the election jurisdiction for all offices voted on throughout the state.
-Redistricting plans are required to be submitted to the Secretary of State's office by certified mail and to also be sent to the Clerk of Court and the Registrar of Voters.
-In order for an office which is included in a reapportionment or redistricting plan to be included on the ballot for an election, the plan must be received by the Secretary of State no later than 5 pm on the fifth business day prior to the scheduled opening of the qualifying period for the election.
+The Louisiana secretary of state is responsible for establishing a state voter registration computer system for the registration of voters throughout the state, which contains the election jurisdiction for all offices voted on throughout the state.
+Redistricting plans are required to be submitted to the Secretary of State's Office by certified mail and to also be sent to the clerk of court and the registrar of voters.
+In order for an office which is included in a reapportionment or redistricting plan to be included on the ballot for an election, the plan must be received by the secretary of state no later than 5 p.m. on the fifth business day prior to the scheduled opening of the qualifying period for the election.